KamilaBorowska/Porygon-Z/README.md

 [regular-expressions.info](http://www.regular-expressions.info/).
 It contains a short tutorial for regular expressions.

-If you still cannot survive regular expressions, you can put string here.
+If you still don't know how to regular expressions, you can put string here.
 It's less flexible, but it works.
 Please note that prefixes are only needed for conferences/channels, but they are removed automatically if you will use them anyway in private messages.